 CRANBERRY CITRUS OAT MUFFINS [vegan]

-- 1 tbsp flax meal + 2 tbsp water
+- 1 tablespoon flax meal + 2 tablespoon water

 - 1 ¼ cup spelt flour

 - ½ cup rolled oats